A 501(c)(3) nonprofit education platform

 This is not symptom management.
 It is cause-based care.

 Every patient is different, and RRM does not follow a single fixed protocol.
-But the same principles guide every case: find the cause, treat the disease, restore the function, and cooperate with the body rather than working around it.
+The same principles guide every case: find the cause, treat the disease, restore the function.

 Treatment targets the disease, not the symptom.
 What that looks like depends on what is found.
 For endometriosis, it may mean excision surgery to remove the disease itself rather than suppressing it with hormones.
 For tubal blockage, it may mean selective catheterization to clear and reopen the fallopian tubes without full surgery.
 For hormonal dysfunction, it may mean targeted medical support timed to the cycle.
 Because RRM is multidisciplinary, the care team might include physicians, naturopaths, nutritionists, pelvic floor physical therapists, mental health professionals, or fertility awareness educators, depending on what you need.

-The goal is answers and restored function.
-When the underlying disease is treated, hormonal rhythms can normalize and ovulation can return.
+When the underlying cause is treated, function returns.
+When treatment reaches the underlying disease, hormonal rhythms normalize and ovulation can return.
 For couples who want to conceive, natural conception becomes possible, sometimes for the first time.
 RRM repairs the reproductive system rather than routing around it.
+Most people working through an RRM workup see a clearer diagnostic picture within three to six cycles, though the path and pace depend on what is found.

 You are part of the process.
 RRM cooperates with the natural cycle.
 You become an active participant in your own care, not a passive recipient of a protocol.
 Body literacy is a clinical tool, and understanding your own body changes the conversations you have with every provider.